edipetres/Blockchain/Readme.md

 ### Mine a new block

 Start mining a new block and announce it to your peers by typing:
-`mine:data in new block`
+`mine: data in new block`
 The text after the semi-colon will be your data in your new block.

 The output will verify that the node has communicated to all peers the mining of a new block.
 This will trigger other nodes to start mining for the new block as well - with the exact same data.

 The nodes will now start computing the hash of the data in the block trying to find a nonce value where the hash starts with 5 leading integers (like 55555 or 22222).
-In order for the nodes to not finish approximately in the same time, they randomly get a number between 0-9 with which the hash has to start for them.
+In order for the nodes to not finish approximately in the same time (by looking for the same nonce value), they are randomly assigned a number between 0-9 that will be the required leading integer for the hash of the block.

 When a node finds such a nonce value it announces it to everyone on the network and they will stop the mining process.
 Now each verifies the integrity of the new block.
 This includes the value of the index, the previous hash and the data of the whole block hashed to see if the hash value indeed starts with the required 5 leading integers.

 Upon successful confirmation, the nodes will each update their version of the blockchain with the newly received block.
 If any of the validation criteria is not fulfilled, they will not update their blockchain.
 This way ensuring no tampering has happened with the data or history.

+## Notes

 ### New peers on the network

 When a new node connects to the network each peers sends their version of the blockchain to this guy.
 It will take the most common blockchain that exists on the network and save it as it’s own version.

+### Threads

+The logic of the mining process is executed on a separate thread.
+This is necessary for the p2p connection to keep actively listening as long as the while loop is blocking the event loop.